salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.description.description

 A description of what the app does and its intended use case.
 This helps users understand the app's purpose and functionality.
-The description appears in the Analytics Studio UI.
+The description appears on the App Install History page.

 # flags.template-id.summary